pnts/methodandmatter/source/words-make-worlds/notes/test-note.html.md

 image: "og/og-words-make-worlds.png"
 ---

-Over at [The Beautiful Mess](https://cutlefish.substack.com), John Cutler writes about [the desire to help](https://cutlefish.substack.com/p/tbm-424-why-we-help-and-how-to-stay) as both an attunement to what needs attention as well as a source of pain and overwhelm.
+Over at [The Beautiful Mess](https://cutlefish.substack.com), John Cutler writes about [the desire to help](https://cutlefish.substack.com/p/tbm-424-why-we-help-and-how-to-stay) as both an attunement to what needs attention, as well as a source of pain and overwhelm.
 He breaks the impulse to help into four distinct impulses connected to personal identity, and links them to personal and relational power.
 It’s a great read with a lot of nuance, but it preserves the illusion that helping is a useful approach to begin with.

 In [Leader as Coach](https://methodandmatter.com/leader-as-coach/), one of the early assignments I give to people is to stop helping.
 When folks hear this, they balk.
 What?
 How could that even be a thing?
 I share with them Rachel Remen’s piece, “Helping, Fixing, or Serving?” that exquisitely illuminates the power imbalance hidden within the posture of helping.